 - Asset Sale: Selling the permanent rights for a customer to own a physical product.

-- Subscription Fee: Customers are provided with continuous access to a product or service for a specific time period (E.G. gym membership)
+- Subscription Fee: Customers are provided continuous access to a product or service for a specific time period (E.G. gym membership)

 - Lending, Leasing, or Renting: granting temporary rights for a customer to utilize a product.